Latest update: 10 February, 2026

 AI governance laws and regulations

 There are several laws and regulations related to AI governance.
 These range from specific AI laws to broader data protection, ethics, and accountability regulations.
-Below are some key frameworks for laws and regulations.
+Below are several key frameworks for laws and regulations.

 AI Ethics Guidelines from UNESCO